Monday 9 a.m. - 8 p.m.

 The meeting rooms may not be used for private, individual parties, such as birthdays, showers, and wedding receptions.
 Illegal activities are not permitted.

 Reservations must be made at least fourteen (14) days before the event.
-The meeting rooms may be reserved up to eleven (11) months in advance.
-A reservation is not confirmed until payment is received, and payment must be made within seven (7) days of booking.
+The meeting rooms may be reserved up to twelve (12) months in advance.
+A reservation is not confirmed until payment is received, and payment must be made within seven (7) days of approved booking.

 Limited Number of Reservations Permitted